bigabdoul/BlazorFormManager/README.md

 upload, and console logging support for troubleshooting.

-It is flexible enough to allow advanced control, such as setting HTTP request headers, over instances of the XMLHttpRequest object used to send requests, all from the C#/.NET perspective.
+It is flexible enough to allow advanced control, such as setting HTTP request headers, over instances of the XMLHttpRequest object used to send requests, and supports automatic form (UI) generation from metadata-decorated .NET object models.

 # New